 Some dog breeds can have a reputation for being lazy or less active than other dog breeds.

 With that said, it is possible for any dog to become lazy if they are not exercised regularly.
 This is why you should make sure your dog has a regular and consistent exercise routine.

-Bichons need about 30 minutes of physical activity per day as well as plenty of mental stimulation in the form of playing, socializing, and obedience training.
+Remember: Adult Bichons need 30 minutes of physical activity per day as well as plenty of mental stimulation in the form of playing, socializing with others, and obedience training.

 Where Should A Bichon Frise Sleep?

-With that in mind, let’s now look at some options for where your Bichon Frise should sleep.
+With all this in mind, let’s look at some options for where your Bichon Frise should sleep.

-Most dog owners and trainers will advocate for crate training especially with a new puppy.
+Most dog owners will advocate for crate training, especially with a new puppy.

-Crate training has many benefits especially for a Bichon Frise and is a good option to consider when looking at where your dog should sleep.
+Crate training has many benefits for a Bichon Frise and is a good option to consider when looking at where your dog should sleep in your home.

 Another good place for your Bichon Frise to sleep is in a dog bed.
 Once you have picked out the best dog bed though, where you put it is arguably more important.

-Closing the door creates a small, safe space for your dog to sleep in and can also assist with toilet training as your dog usually won’t go to the toilet next to where they sleep.
+Closing the door of that room creates a small, safe space for your dog to sleep in and can also assist with toilet training as your dog usually won’t go to the toilet next to where they sleep.

-This option can be a controversial one among dog owners and is always a topic of debate among dog owners and trainers alike.
+This option is controversial among dog owners and is always a topic of debate.

-Everybody will likely have a different opinion on this topic so it is something you will have to decide on for yourself.
+Everybody will have a different opinion on this topic so it is something you should decide on for yourself.

 If you would like to learn more about letting your dog sleep in your bed, I found this article from AKC.org: Should I Let My Dog Sleep With Me.

-- Firstly, we answered the question how long should a Bichon Frise sleep.
+- How long should a Bichon Frise sleep?

-- Next, we looked at how long should a Bichon Frise puppy sleep.
+- How long should a Bichon Frise puppy sleep?